 If a vehicle identity claim (vin) is present in the token, then it MUST be validated to match the identity of this vehicle.

-If any of the mentioned validations fail, the server MUST reject the access request.
+If any of these validations fail, the server MUST reject the access request.

-Token signature validation may be delegated to the access token server, if a secure communication link can be established.
-If not delegated, then a preprovisioned common secret may be shared with the access token server, or other PKI based solutions may be used.
+Token signature validation MAY be delegated to the access token server, provided that a secure communication link can be established.
+If delegation is not possible, then a pre-provisioned common secret may be shared with the access token server, or PKI-based solutions MAY be used.

-The VISSv3 server SHALL have access to a secure system time, that cannot be modified by actors without system acknowledged credentials.
-Time validation may allow for a time synchronization inaccuracy in the range of tens of seconds.
+The VISSv3 server SHALL have access to a secure system time, which cannot be modified by actors without system acknowledged credentials.
+Time validation MAY allow for synchronization inaccuracies, typically within a range of tens of seconds.

-The access permission validation MUST have the outcome shown in the table below, when comparing the type of the client request with the access control mode either in the purpose list or the explicit signals that are associated to the scope claim in the access token.
-If the client request contains several signals, and one fails the validation, then the entire request MUST be rejected.
+The result of access permission validation MUST have the outcome shown in the table below, when comparing the type of the client request with the access control mode either in the purpose list or the explicit signals that are associated to the scope claim in the access token.
+If the client request contains multiple signals, and any one of them fails the validation, then the entire request MUST be rejected.

 Permissionread-onlyread-write